Variable Valve Timing (VVT) – Benefits & Advantages Explained

 So, if the phaser does not receive:

-• Adequate oil pressure.
+• Adequate oil pressure

-• The oil is the wrong viscosity (too thick or too thin).
+• The oil is the wrong viscosity (too thick or too thin)

-• The oil is dirty.
+• The oil is dirty

-It may prevent the phaser from working properly.
+Then, it may prevent the phaser from working properly.

 As a result, hurting engine performance, fuel economy and emissions.
-Furthermore, such faults will often, turn on the Check Engine light and set a (VVT)-related fault code.
+Furthermore, such faults will often, turn on the Check Engine Light (CEL).
+And, set a Variable Valve Timing (VVT) related (DTC).

 • P0010….A Camshaft Position Actuator Circuit Bank 1